 Being students ourselves, we empathised with the rising cost pressures for the younger generation.

-The rising cost of living remains a concern for people across the world and a multi-faceted issue encompassing political, economic and policy implications.
 Whether it is trying to find the most affordable deals, or applying to allowance schemes, many are trying to find ways to reduce their cost of living.
+Our aims for the research stage were to:

 Discover the main financial and related support systems